The prolific gathering of Indo-pacific sailfish in Kuala Rompin has awed many sport fishing enthusiast who have visited this sailfish capital of Asia.

-Our crew are 100% local, full time professional captains and guides with experience stretching back to the founding days of the sailfish fishing industry in Rompin.
+Sport Fishing Asia is a Malaysia registered company with 100% local crew, full-time professional captains and guides with experience stretching back to the founding days of the sailfish fishing industry in Rompin.

-We operate 35 to 40-footer custom sport fishers including a catamaran and a luxury sportfishing yacht the Sea Urchin.
+We operate 35 and 40-footer custom sport fishers including a catamaran and a luxury sportfishing yacht, the Sea Urchin.

 The locally owned 72-footer Sea Urchin is the only luxury live-aboard sport fishing yacht based in Kuala Rompin and Malaysia.

 Kuala Rompin offers one of the best spot for sailfish fishing in Asia and up there with the best sailfish hotspots in the world.
 Described at times as mind-blowing by those who have fished here – multiple hook-ups and double figure catches in a single day per boat is not uncommon.